 - (a) The granting of Access will be finalised by the execution of an Access Agreement.
-The parties to the Access Agreement will be ARTC and: - (i) If the Applicant is an Accredited Operator, that Applicant; or - (ii) If the Applicant is not an Accredited Operator, that Applicant or the Accredited Operator or both (as the case may be). - (b) Subject to clause 3.11(c) ARTC may offer any of the following as an Access Agreement: - (i) the Indicative Access Agreement subject to the Applicant satisfying the prudential requirements in clause 3.4(d); or - (ii) the current available market terms and conditions as published on ARTC's website; or - (iii) an updated Access Agreement to reflect agreed amendments to the Access Agreement.
-A negotiated Access Agreement will, unless otherwise agreed between ARTC and the Applicant at least address the essential elements set out in Schedule C. The details of Schedule C do not provide an exhaustive list of the issues that may be included in an Access Agreement. - (c) ARTC must offer the Indicative Access Agreement to an Applicant if the Applicant: - (i) seeks access to Indicative Services; and - (ii) meets the prudential requirements in clause 3.4(d); and - (iii) either:

-- the Network has sufficient Available Capacity to meet the Applicant's needs; or - ii.
-ARTC consents to provide Additional Capacity to meet the Applicant's needs in accordance with clause 6.2. - (d) Once the Applicant has notified ARTC that it is satisfied with the terms and conditions of the Access Agreement as drafted, ARTC will, as soon as reasonably practicable, provide a final Access Agreement (or, if applicable, an amendment to an existing Access Agreement) to the Applicant for execution. - (e) Where the ARTC offers an Access Agreement and the Applicant accepts the terms and conditions offered in that Access Agreement, both ARTC and the Applicant will execute the Access Agreement.
-The parties will use reasonable endeavours to comply with this clause as soon as practicable.
+The parties to the Access Agreement will be ARTC and: - (i) If the Applicant is an Accredited Operator, that Applicant; or - (ii) If the Applicant is not an Accredited Operator, that Applicant or the Accredited Operator or both (as the case may be). - (b) The Access Agreement must, unless otherwise agreed between ARTC and the Applicant, be consistent with the principles outlined in the Indicative Access Agreement and must address at least the matters set out in Schedule C. The details of Schedule C do not provide an exhaustive list of the issues that may be included in an Access Agreement. - (c) Once the Applicant has notified ARTC that it is satisfied with the terms and conditions of the Access Agreement as drafted, ARTC will, as soon as reasonably practicable, provide a final Access Agreement (or, if applicable, an amendment to an existing Access Agreement) to the Applicant for execution. - (d) The parties will use reasonable endeavours to duly execute the final Access Agreement as soon as practicable after its completion by ARTC.